 Based in Inverness, we were centrally located.
 While it was easy to travel to north Scotland or out to Loch Ness, in truth, we wished for more time to spend in this laid-back cosmopolitan city laced with history.

-As the summer solstice approaches, the long days kept it light well into the night.
+As the summer solstice approached, the long days kept it light well into the night.
 And the unseasonably warm weather extended into the evening, giving us what felt like extra time here.
-One night we stumbled upon a graveyard tour, while another night we headed to a popular Irish pub called Hootananny featuring live music.
+One night we stumbled upon a graveyard tour, while another night, we headed to a popular Irish pub called Hootananny, featuring live music.

-Scotland Road Trip: Inverness north to Dunrobin Castle and the Falls of Shin
+Scotland road trip segment 2: Inverness north to Dunrobin Castle and the Falls of Shin

 As we headed even farther north, the magic of the Scottish highlands continued to captivate us.